 13. Are there any other words of wisdom you would like to share with those planning an overnight trip?

 Do your research!
 Know what to expect on your hike.
 Make sure you know how to use all of your equipment before you begin your hike.
 Good planning will help you have an enjoyable experience and leave minimal impact.
 And remember to pack out everything you pack in, and leave the A.T. a better place than you found it.
+Click here for an overnight backpacking checklist suggested by The Appalachian Trail Conservancy.

 Click here for more information about the Appalachian Trail and some suggested day hikes in Cumberland Valley.